Grinnell BA/MCS U2G Program

 - Students must have a GPA of at least 3.0 at the time of transition to graduate status.

-- submit the Application for Admission to the BA/MCS or BS/MCS Program form as early as possible but no later than March 1 for a program beginning the following fall semester and no later than November 1 for a program beginning the following spring semester;
+- submit the Declaration of Interest in Computer Science U2G Program form as early as possible but no later than March 8 for a program beginning the following fall semester;

 - TOEFL or IELTS scores are required for international students;